nus-cs2113-AY2425S1/ip/docs/README.md

 Example: `event GESS1005 team meeting /from 2024-10-15 09:00 /to 2024-10-15 11:00`

 ### Mark Done Task: `mark`
-Marks the task corresponding to the index given as completed.
+Marks the task (puts a "X" before the task name) corresponding to the index given as completed.

 Format: `mark INDEX`
 Example: `mark 1`

 ### Unmark Done Task: `unmark`
-Marks the task corresponding to the index given as incomplete.
+Marks the task (removes the "X" before the task name) corresponding to the index given as incomplete.

 Format: `unmark INDEX`
 Example: `unmark 2`